anjalipatil1632/React/README.md

+### To Run

+Download this project
+(if you are using diff firebase roject make sure to update update the FIrebase configuration in the config.js file) yarn install then yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>